The Inertial Spin Model of flocking with position-dependent forces: Introduction

 The \ac{ISM} was introduced in refs.~\cite{attanasi_information_2014, Cavagna2014} (see also the review \cite{cavagna_physics_2018}).
 The formation of flocks at $T=0$ was considered in \cite{ha2019} and \cite{markou2021}, while the finite-temperature equilibrium in the mean-field case was studied in \cite{benedetto2020} and \cite{ko2023}, and \cite{huh2022} considered a variant incorporating uniform external fields controlling alignment and rotation, but with a sort of mean-field spin.
 In these works, as well as in the numerical simulations of \cite{Cavagna2014, cavagna2023a}, infinite space or periodic boundary conditions were employed.

 In this work we consider extending the \ac{ISM} to include position-dependent forces.
 In the original \ac{ISM} the interaction is between velocities (actually, velocity directions), such that particles tend to align the velocities with each other, just as in the Vicsek model.
 Positions enter the picture only indirectly, through the definition of the interaction network (which can be metric or topological \cite{kumar2021}).
 There are several reasons why positional forces are desirable.
-To treat finite systems with metric interactions it is necessary to introduce some kind of confinement, because otherwise small velocity fluctuations eventually lead to particles becoming isolated from the flock and thus ``evaporating'' the system to infinite dilution.
-This can be avoided using reflecting boundary conditions, external fields, or inter-particle interactions providing cohesion.
+To treat finite systems with metric interactions it is necessary to introduce some kind of confinement, because otherwise small velocity fluctuations eventually lead to particles becoming isolated from the flock and thus ``evaporating'' the system to infinite dilution if the boundary conditions are open.
+This can be avoided using periodic boundary conditions, reflecting boundaries, external fields, or inter-particle interactions providing cohesion.
 Reflecting walls for confinement \cite{chepizhko2021} or partial confinement \cite{tu1998, morin2018, moreno2020}, and cohesion through attractive forces \cite{chate2008a} have been considered for the Vicsek case.
 Position-dependent inter-particle interactions may also be included for other purposes, e.g.\ to add an excluded volume potential that will limit the local density \cite{tu1998}.
+Furthermore, an effective spatial confinement mechanism, mediated by external landmarks, is crucial for natural swarms to maintain global cohesion.
+Incorporating this element into our theoretical model will thus offer a more comprehensive understanding of the biological system.
+This will help clarify the system's bulk properties in the presence of confinement as well as the significance of boundaries in the swarm formation.
 A position-dependent external field can also be interesting to study perturbation and response: a field coupled to the velocities is straightforward to add (as it has been done for Vicsek \cite{kyriakopoulos_leading_2016}), but experimentally it may be easier to impose a perturbation with a position-dependent field, for example by implementing a moving artificial marker to perturb an insect swarm \cite{Attanasi2014a}.

 Given the Hamiltonian structure of the ISM, which involves velocity and spin as canonical variables, it is not immediately obvious what is the best way to add a position-dependent force.
 We discuss this in the next section.
 After proposing a consistent way to implement these forces, we explore numerically some results regarding field-induced confinement.